jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 `Docker <https://docs.docker.com/engine/getstarted/>`_

 - Docker is a technology for “containerized” computing environments.
 This basically means creating a very specific combination of hardware + software that can be easily moved to any computer.
 It’s useful for standardizing the environment in which development happens.
-We use this to generate live computing environments that users of a jupyterhub will experience.
+We use this to generate live computing environments that users of a JupyterHub will experience.
 They’ll all have the same basic set of files + packages.

 `Helm <https://github.com/kubernetes/helm/blob/master/docs/charts.md>`_